-Beef: Korea will eliminate its 40 per cent tariff on beef and 18 per cent tariff on bovine offal progressively over 15 years.
+- Beef: Korea will progressively eliminate its 40 per cent tariff on beef and 18 per cent tariff on bovine offal, by 1 January 2028.

-Sugar: Korea will abolish its 3 per cent tariff on raw sugar on entry into force.
+- Sugar: Korea abolished its 3 per cent tariff on raw sugar immediately.

-Wheat: Korea will eliminate its 1.8 per cent tariff on wheat and 8 per cent tariff on wheat gluten on entry into force.
+- Wheat: Korea eliminated its 1.8 per cent tariff on wheat and 8 per cent tariff on wheat gluten immediately.

-Dairy: High tariffs of 36 per cent on cheese and 89 per cent on butter will be eliminated between 13 and 20 years.
-Australian dairy exporters will also benefit from growing duty free quotas for cheese, butter and infant formula.
-The cheese quota volume represents around two thirds of Australia’s cheese exports to Korea in 2013.
+- Dairy: High tariffs of 36 per cent on cheese and 89 per cent on butter are being reduced, and will be completely eliminated between 1 January 2026 and 1 January 2033.
+Australian dairy exporters will also benefit from growing Australia-only duty-free quotas for cheese, butter and infant formula.

-Lamb/goat/pork: Korea will eliminate its 22.5 per cent tariff on all sheep and goat meat over 10 years.
-Tariffs on key pork exports of 22.5 to 25 per cent will be eliminated in five to 15 years.
+- Lamb/goat/pork: Korea will eliminate its 22.5 per cent tariff on all sheep and goat meat by 1 January 2023.
+Tariffs on key pork exports of 22.5 to 25 per cent will be eliminated between 1 January 2018 and 1 January 2028.

-Wine: Korea will eliminate its 15 per cent tariff on Australian wine immediately on entry into force of the Agreement.
+- Wine: Korea eliminated its 15 per cent tariff on Australian bottled wine immediately on entry into force of the Agreement.

-Horticulture: Many products, including priorities such as cherries, almonds and dried grapes, will enter Korea duty free on entry into force.
-These currently face tariffs of 8 to 24 per cent.
-Tariffs on other priorities such as macadamia nuts, fruit juices, mangoes, asparagus and lentils, ranging from 27 to 54 per cent, will be phased out over 3 to 10 years.Taking advantage of counter-seasonal production, high tariffs on potatoes for chipping (Australia’s largest horticultural export – current tariff 304 per cent), oranges (50 per cent), fresh table grapes (45 per cent), and mandarins (144 per cent) will be eliminated during our exporting seasons.
+- Horticulture: Many products, including priorities such as cherries, almonds and dried grapes, enter Korea duty-free.
+Tariffs on other priorities such as macadamia nuts, fruit juices, mangoes, asparagus and lentils, ranging from 27 to 54 per cent, have either already been eliminated or will be by 1 January 2023.Taking advantage of counter-seasonal production, high tariffs on potatoes for chipping (current tariff 30 per cent), oranges (50 per cent), fresh table grapes (45 per cent), and mandarins (144 per cent) will be eliminated during our exporting seasons.

-Malt and malting barley: Korea will provide a growing duty-free quota for malt and malting barley and eliminate high out-of-quota tariffs of 269 and 513 per cent over 15 years.
+- Malt and malting barley: Korea is providing a growing Australia-only duty-free quota for malt and malting barley, and will eliminate high out-of-quota tariffs of 269 and 513 per cent by 1 January 2028.

-Seafood: Key products, such as southern bluefin tuna (current tariff 10 per cent) and rock lobsters (20 per cent) will enter duty free after three years.
+- Seafood: Key products, such as southern bluefin tuna and rock lobsters entered tariff free from 1 January 2016.